Olga Nemeș

-Olga Nemeș (born 9 June 1968) is a female former international table tennis player from Germany.
+Olga Nemeș (born 9 June 1968) is a former international table tennis player from Germany.

 Table tennis career

 She won a bronze medal for Germany at the 1997 World Table Tennis Championships in the Corbillon Cup (women's team event) with Christina Fischer, Elke Schall, Jie Schöpp and Nicole Struse.

 She represented West Germany and Germany during the 1988, 1992 and 1996 Olympic Games.